-Sarah McLaughlin is a San Francisco-based therapist specializing in women's mental health, and she is also a certified yoga instructor.
-We asked Sarah a few questions about heartbreak and she opened up about her journey with self love and how she's stayed #onthemend after breakups in her past.
+Sarah McLaughlin is a San Francisco-based therapist specializing in women’s mental health, co-founder of Havn Collective, and she is also a certified yoga instructor.
+We asked Sarah a few questions about heartbreak and she opened up about her journey with self-love.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?